bambusoft/COLMENA/README.md

 # COLMENA
-This script is designed to protect a group of devices like bees protect their hives.
+This script is designed to protect a group of servers like bees protect their hives.
 If a server block a misbehaved IP the entire group blocks that IP too.

 IMPORTANT: Is not a goal of this project to provide "bullet proof" server security is intended to enhance your server basic security.